wp-plugins/goldstar/readme.txt

 License: GPLv2 or later

-Tap into Goldstar's 10,000+ live event deals and promotions with this simple, easy-to-configure plugin.
+Tap into Goldstar's 10,000+ live entertainment offers and promotions with this simple, easy-to-configure plugin.

 == Description ==

-Goldstar is a WordPress plugin that provides great value and selection on live entertainment tickets.
-[Goldstar.com](http://goldstar.com) is the first place people go to find something great to do and it's free and easy to use.
+Goldstar is a WordPress plugin that provides great value and selection on live entertainment tickets. [goldstar.com](http://goldstar.com) is the first place people go to find something great to do and it's free and easy to use.
 You'll discover fun event ideas, half-price tickets and everything else you need for a great night out.

-Goldstar event listings are attractive content for your blog and you can earn money from new Goldstar free member signups or ticket sales.
+Goldstar event listings are attractive content for your blog, and you'll earn money through Goldstar free member signups or ticket sales.

 This plugin requires a valid API key and Affiliate ID number as issued by Goldstar once you have registered and been accepted into the [Goldstar Affiliate Program](http://www.goldstar.com/company/affiliate_program).